 Diabetes is a chronic health condition that, if not controlled, can lead to other issues, such as neuropathy.
-The experienced team at Reddy Care Physical & Occupational Therapy in Farmingdale and Great Neck, New York, understands the effects diabetes has on the body and provides treatment both for the management of diabetes, as well as some of the conditions it causes.
+The experienced team at Reddy Care Physical & Occupational Therapy in Farmingdale, Great Neck, and Queens, New York, understands the effects diabetes has on the body and provides treatment both for the management of diabetes, as well as some of the conditions it causes.
 For a consultation, call the office today or request an appointment online.

 Diabetes is a chronic medical condition in which your blood sugar is higher than it should be.
 The sugar found in your blood provides energy for your cells.
 The hormone insulin, which is made in your pancreas, is responsible for helping usher your sugar from your blood into your cells.